Crawford92/DeliveryData/README.md

 # README

+## TODO:
+- Rename files/repo
+- Update readme with naming conventions
+- PYTHON: Pull restaurant names from Dashes and Dash v1, alphabetize, check for typos
+- Every day add data to Dashes and Days, every Monday add data to Weeks, convert sheets into csv and update files in repo
+	- Low priority, utilize Sheets API to pull data in automatically instead of weekly CSV update

 ## NOTES
 - Stacked orders have base pay averaged across items in stack (2 items, 6 dollar base, 3 dollars each), but not distance or duration.
 - Earnings only shows us stacks that are offered as stacks, an offer that is in addition to an existing dash must be dealt with manually